vishal-purushotham/CodeObfuscator/README.md

 2. Run the app and upload your file.
 3. Download the **zipped results**.
 4. Use the `mapper.json` file to deobfuscate, if needed.

 ---

-## Contributing 🌱

-We welcome contributions!
-Feel free to submit a pull request or report issues.

----

-## License 🔒

-This project is licensed under the MIT License.

----